qojulia/WaveguideQED.jl/README.md

 ψ = waveguide_evolution(times, psi, H)
 ```

-Plotting the twophoton state is also simple:
+Plotting the two-photon state is also simple:

 ```julia